-Murat Ülker was born in 1959.
-He graduated from the Management Department of the School of Administrative Sciences at Boğaziçi University, Istanbul.
+Born in 1959, Murat Ülker graduated from the Management Department of the School of Administrative Sciences at Boğaziçi University, Istanbul.

 Mr. Ülker studied sector-specific subjects at international schools such as the American Institute of Baking (AIB) and Zentralfachschule der Deutschen Süßwarenwirtschaft (ZDS), serving an internship at American company Continental Baking.
 In three years, Murat Ülker visited nearly 60 biscuit, chocolate and food factories in the United States and Europe.
 He also worked on various projects for the International Executive Service Corps (IESC).